wata-nbkn/ts-commons-crawler/README.md

 # ts-commons-crawler

-This is an utility module project for TypeScript Crawler/Scraper.
+Utility modules for TypeScript Crawler/Scraper.

 ## How to use